ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 Configuration                  | Example                                                            | Description
 -------------------------------|--------------------------------------------------------------------|-----------------------------------------------------------------------------------------
-Legacy cookie name             | iPlanetDirectoryPro                                                | field for the name of the SSO token expected by Oracle OAM
+Legacy cookie name             | iPlanetDirectoryPro                                                | The name of the SSO token expected by Oracle OAM
-Oracle configuration location  | /path/to/config/oblix/lib/ObAccessClient.xml                       | field for the end point used by the Legacy iAM to verify if an SSO token is valid
+Oracle configuration location  | /path/to/config/oblix/lib/ObAccessClient.xml                       | The endpoint used by the legacy iAM system to verify if an SSO token is valid
-Naming attribute               | cn                                                                 | field that holds the attribute name from the OAM user identity, that hold the username value
+Naming attribute               | cn                                                                 | The attribute name from the OAM user identity that contains the username value
 ```

 <br>

 #### 3.4.2.
 Legacy-ORA-Migration Status
 Custom node provided in the SSO toolkit.
-Checks in Forgerock IDM if the user is allready migrated, by calling the default Forgerock IDM managed object API.
-This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.
+Checks ForgeRock IDM to determine whether a user is already migrated by calling the default ForgeRock IDM managed object API.
+This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORAMigrationStatus.java